mazwat/mazwat.github.io/cybernetics-ws.md

  - Button OFF
  - Character IDLE
  - Motor FORWARD
- - Motor BACK
+ - Motor REVERSE
- - Led BLINKIF
+ - Led BLINKING
+ - Note DURATION

+There are numerous states in a system and often these are monitored in relatively naive ways.
+Using an iff

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjMxODU4NjY4LDEwNjYwMDc4MThdfQ==
+eyJoaXN0b3J5IjpbMTIzODIzMzUzMCwxMDY2MDA3ODE4XX0=
 -->